opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 ## Synchronization process

-When working with QFieldCloud it is important that you understand the synchronization process so that you avoid data loss or the overwriting of files / deltas.
+When working with QFieldCloud it is important that you understand the synchronization process so that you avoid data loss or the overwriting of files / deltas (changes).
 You can find the technical details on the different job types in the [technical documentation section](../../reference/qfieldcloud/jobs.md).
 In simple words, there exist three different synchronization activities:

 - **From QGIS to QFieldCloud**: This synchronization process uploads a complete new "project package" and replaces the existing one stored in the cloud.
 If you are working with GeoPackages it is important to note, that the existing GeoPackage on the cloud will be replaced with the one you have just uploaded.
 - **From QFieldCloud to QField**: If you want to download the uploaded "project package" to your mobile device, QFieldCloud "packages" the project into a specific format that is saved in the internal application folder structure.
-Important to know here is that in case you are working with PostgreSQL databases and have chosen the [working mode](#working-modes) *offline editing* then a local GeoPackage of the data will be created in the corresponding folder.
+Important to know here is that in case you are working with PostgreSQL databases and have chosen the [working mode](#working-modes) *offline editing* then a local
+GeoPackage of the data will be created in the corresponding folder (make sure to configure properly your [secret](../../reference/qfieldcloud/secrets.md)), unless a direct connection is needed.
 - **From QField to QFieldCLoud**: Once you are done with collecting data, you can choose among two different [synchronization options](../tutorials/get-started-qfc.md#synchronization-with-qfieldcloud).
 The changes made are being applied as so-called *deltas*.
 *Deltas* reflect only the changes made to the different attributes.